 What Governance Does

 The University of Alaska's governance system provides a forum and mechanism whereby faculty, staff, and students may present issues and positions for discussion throughout the university system; whereby they may seek mutual support, may speak with a common voice and may act together on issues affecting the general welfare of the university system community as a whole.
 The governance system is established by the University of Alaska Board of Regents Policy 03.01.01.
 Voting members are elected to unified constituent groups by their peers.
 UAA's Faculty Senate, Staff Council, and Union of Students constituent groups provide voting representation to the University Assembly.
 Representative groups provide representation to the system wide governance bodies.
 Alumni Association also exist at the three universities.

-UAA Governance (made up of faculty, classified staff, APT [administrative, professional, and technical] staff, and student constituent groups):
+UAA Governance (made up of faculty, staff, and student constituent groups):